LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 ### Quizzes

-<u>Reading Quizzes</u>
+<u>Quizzes</u>
-Weekly quizzes are given that cover the required reading for that week.
-These quizzes must be taken before the first class meeting of the week.
-They are "open book" (or whatever reading material was assigned.)
+Weekly quizzes are given that cover the required reading and tutorial videos for that week.
+These quizzes must be taken before the second class meeting of the week.
+They are "open book" (or video).

 <u>Midterm and Final Quizzes</u>